“My forms begin as flat metal shapes and arrive as small sculptures. Their complexity is in their conception as curving planes of origami.”

 Jayne Redman earned her B.F.A. in Jewelry and Silversmithing from Maine College of Art in 1977.
-She began her career in New York as a design and production assistant in the fashion jewelry industry.
-She started her company, Jayne Redman Jewelry, in 1982.
+She began her jewelry career in the fashion jewelry industry in New York as a design and production assistant.
+She started her own company, Jayne Redman Jewelry, in 1982.

 Jayne began developing the Floraforms™ Collection in 1995.
 In 1998, Jayne’s Tulip Earrings won the NICHE Award for Silver Jewelry.
 She was a finalist in the same category for her Sweet Pea Earrings.

 She has exhibited at numerous American Craft Council Shows and Buyers Market of American Craft shows as well as the Smithsonian Craft Show and the Philadelphia Museum of Art Craft Show and is represented by fine jewelry galleries and craft stores across the country.

 Jayne is a former faculty member of the Maine College of Art Department of Jewelry and Metals.
 She teaches workshops nationally and at Riverview Workshops at Jayne Redman Studio in Falmouth, Maine.